swirldev/swirl_courses/README.md

 - Mathematical Biostatistics Boot Camp
 - Open Intro

 For more information regarding swirl, visit [swirlstats.com](http://swirlstats.com) or the [swirl GitHub repository](https://github.com/swirldev/swirl).
+If you'd like to write your own interactive content, please visit the [Instructors page](http://swirlstats.com/instructors.html) of our website.

 ## Install and run a course automatically from swirl